COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

     GR ORBITAL DECAY FLAG

 =======================  ===============================================================
-``grflag``               Turns on or off orbital decay due to gravitational wave radiation
+``grflag``               Turns on or off orbital decay due to gravitational wave emission

                             ``0`` : No orbital decay due to GR